 VladG’s Limiter Nº6 is available for Mac and Windows computers in VST2 and AU formats.

 This is an essential tool for serious mastering, especially for producers and engineers working exclusively in the box.
-It is definitely one of the best limiter plugins out there.
+It is definitely one of the best limiter plugins (check this link to see more free limiter plugins) out there.
 The Limiter 6 is versatile and eliminates the need for more plugins in the chain, helping you focus your attention on a single interface.

 If you download one of the plugins on this list and you really love it, consider donating to the developers if that option is available.
 Hopefully, this action will renew their drive for making sweet free audio tools, and we’ll have an even bigger list in the future.
 Meanwhile, we’ll keep giving you the best free plugin options to help you improve your toolkit.